snailwd/snailwd.github.io/_projects/15min-map.md

 💡 |

 This project transforms the "15-minute city" planning buzzword into a lived-experience tool: visualize how many essential services—wet markets, convenience stores, cafés—are truly reachable within your customizable travel-time bubble (walking, cycling, or transit).
-Built with AMap API; POI loading may pause if daily quota exhausts.